Omikhleia/markdown.sile/examples/sile-and-markdown.md

 ***

+Hard line breaks...\
+...are supported too, either using the standard "invisible" method from Markdown (i.e. two trailing spaces at the end of a line) or a backslash-escaped newline (i.e. a backslash occurring at the end of a line, as in the corresponding default Pandoc extension).

 Several Pandoc-like extensions to Markdown are supported.
 Notably, the converter comes by default with smart typography enabled: three dashes (`---`) in an inline text sequence are converted to an em-dash (---), two dashes (`--`)